 Planting grass seed in spring

 Spring is another great time to seed the lawn.
 It’s particularly good if you live where springs are long and cool.
 For spring planting, it’s absolutely essential that you continue to regularly water the seed and the sprouted grass through the remainder of the spring, summer, and well into the fall.
 Establishment failures are often connected to improper watering.
+Early summer is another possible time, but you’ll need to water more often.

 How often to water grass seed after planting